High Non-GAAP Earnings Predict Abnormally High CEO Pay

 54 Pages Posted: 6 Sep 2017 Last revised: 9 Jan 2019

-Using the standard academic model of executive compensation, we document excessive CEO pay of almost two million dollars per year, on average, for the S&P 500 firms that report non-GAAP earnings that are much higher than their GAAP earnings.
-We also find that, on average, such firms have weak contemporaneous and future operating performance and (ii) lower contemporaneous stock returns relative to other firms in the S&P 500.
-As in prior research, we do not find that non-GAAP earnings mislead investors, nor do we find support for managers’ typical assertion that non-GAAP earnings more accurately convey a firm’s core earnings.
-Specifically, non-GAAP earnings do not correlate more highly with contemporaneous stock returns than GAAP net income or operating income.
+We document excessive CEO pay of almost two million dollars per year, on average, for the S&P 500 firms that report high non-GAAP earnings relative to GAAP earnings.
+These firms pay their CEO excessively despite (i) weak contemporaneous and future operating performance and (ii) lower contemporaneous stock returns relative to other firms in the S&P 500.
+As in prior research, we do not find that non-GAAP earnings mislead investors, nor do we find support for managers’ typical assertion that non-GAAP earnings more accurately convey core performance.
+Specifically, non-GAAP earnings do not correlate more highly with contemporaneous stock returns or future performance than GAAP net income or operating income.
 Overall, our evidence suggests large non-GAAP earnings adjustments influence some boards of directors in approving a level of CEO pay that is otherwise not supported by the firm’s stock price or GAAP earnings performance.
 We also note that although excessive pay for firms reporting high non-GAAP earnings is about 16% of total pay, the bulk of the pay represents reward for performance.
 Still, an economically meaningful fraction of CEO pay appears to be attributable to opportunistic non-GAAP reporting.

 Suggested Citation: Suggested Citation